New opportunities in Golf for players with intellectual impairment

 - Do players with Down Syndrome need AAI Clearance?

-To apply for Virtus eligibility players with Down Syndrome must have their doctor complete an AAI Clearance form and provide a copy of their scan report.
+To apply for Virtus eligibility players with Down Syndrome must have their doctor sign and complete the Virtus AAI Clearance form (application page 3) and provide a copy of their scan.

 Click below to contact Athletes Without Limits, USA Member of Virtus